akapoor13/budget/README.md

 valid JSON object.

 The script reads the input CSV as-is and sends all column values to the Chat API for classification.
-The normalized output preserves all original columns and adds `Company`, `Category`, and `Subcategory` to each row.
+The normalized output preserves all input columns.
+It always includes `Date` and `Amount` columns when available and appends `Company`, `Category`, and `Subcategory` to each row.
 Missing values are left blank when necessary.